JCHIANG1/Bank-Marketing--Customer-Segmentation-Analysis/README.md

 6. Split the data into 80%,20% for future modeling building work

 ### The Goal for 2nd Notebook: Customer Segmentation Analysis
 In this section, the unsupervised clustering technique is applied to learn the characteristic of different customer segments.
-I also plan to look for any shared features that might influence different cluster to make their decision to subscribe the product.
+I also analyze the shared features among clusters that are influential for clients to make their decision to subscribe the product.

 #### Methodology
 1. Feature Selection: remove the less predictive features